Azure/GuardrailsSolutionAccelerator/docs/controls.md

 6. Break Glass Accounts Restricted Access

-      The module checks if the multifactor authentication (MFA) is enable on the break glass account, if MFA is not enabled the check mark status will be changed from (❌) to (✔️).
+      The module checks if the multi-factor authentication (MFA) is enable on the break glass account, if MFA is not enabled the check mark status will be changed from (❌) to (✔️).

 7. Break Glass Accounts must be created in the tenant Azure Active Directory